KnowageLabs/Knowage-Documentation/chapter_4/schedule.rst

    Save as File Option.

-If you prefer to generate a .zip file containing the scheduled documents, you can check the dedicated mark.
+If you prefer to generate a .zip file containing the scheduled documents, you can check the dedicated option.

 Save as document
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The executed document can be saved as an **Ad hoc reporting** document in the Knowage functionality tree.
 The document execution will be saved in the specified folder and will be visible to all yous that can access that particular folder.

-The *Output type* option allows to choose the output type of the document to be saved under the specified location: HTML, PDF, XLS.
+The *Output type* option allows to choose the type of the document to be saved as a result under the specified location of your web browser in Knowage: HTML, PDF, XLS.

 For those documents whose execution is iterated over a parameter value, it is also possible to use the value of the parameter to decide to which folder the document shall be dispatched.
 To do so, define a mapping dataset composed of two columns: